1ay1/neowall/README.md

 # NeoWall

-> "What if your wallpaper could be alive?"
+> "The Matrix, but make it wallpaper."

 **NeoWall** brings GPU-powered animated wallpapers to Wayland.
-Run Shadertoy shaders (including Matrix rain), cycle through images with smooth transitions, and configure everything with a single clean config file.
+Run Shadertoy shaders at 60 FPS with only 2% CPU usage.
+10,000+ shaders work out of the box.

-Take the red pill. 🔴💊
+**Take the red pill.** 🔴💊

 https://github.com/user-attachments/assets/386243d0-53ca-4287-9ab6-873265d3d53a